 Long comment ahead.
 Perhaps a bit rambling, but I hope it helps.
 I was 11 and my sister 9 when our mother was diagnosed with brain cancer at 42.
 It was a very dark period of my life, although thankfully, she came through it (not unscathed, but in relatively good shape) and is still here kicking ass at age 61.
 I hate thinking too much about 1998, but I know one of the “gifts” I got from it is a much deeper understanding of what people feel and need, and how I can provide.

 So… because of my experience, I immediately thought of your friend’s children.
 No matter how old they are, they need help – even if they’re old enough to drive, they could use someone taking them out for dinner (for a change of pace) or getting them school supplies or gas money (they’re probably scared to spend much money on themselves.)
 But younger kids REALLY need it.
 The little ones could use babysitting or just a “visit” with you.
 Take them out to ice cream or to the zoo.
 People did that for us and it was very appreciated.
 We were old enough that we didn’t need constant supervision, but with my mom in the hospital for months and my dad working full-time, family friends who lived down the street from the elementary school had us come over every day after school.
-We did homework, ate dinner, and hung out there until our dad picked us up after work, which was usually 7-9 pm.
-Sometimes the teenagers in the family would bring us to their band or color guard practice, which we thought was cool.
+We did homework, ate dinner, and hung out there until our dad picked us up after work, usually between 7:30 and 9 pm.
+Sometimes the teenagers in the family would bring us to their marching band or color guard practice, which we thought was cool.
 I still consider them a second family.
 My friend’s mom picked my sister and I up for school every morning so our routine went more smoothly.
 That summer, a few parents rotated picking us up for 4-H drama practice.

 I was a 6th grader and a pre-teen at the time, just starting puberty.
 That MIGHT be the worst time of all for this sort of thing to happen.
 (Can’t compare it, since I didn’t experience it again until she had a relapse when I was in college.)
 I didn’t wear a bra yet and was scared that if I didn’t get one before my mom’s big surgery (after which she had to recover for months and re-learn how to do almost everything), I’d become the laughingstock of the school.
 I was too nervous and shy to ask my mom, but thankfully she anticipated all this and took me to buy some a few days before her surgery.
 She had already told me what to expect with periods, and I knew where her pads were.
 (I didn’t get it for another year, as it turned out.)
 But some girls might not have that preparation and it might get lost in the commotion, so if it’s appropriate and done sensitively, it might be good to pass along age-appropriate supplies and information.